clux/irc-stream/README.md

   noChan: Boolean,    // ignore channel directed messages - default `false`
   answerPms: Boolean, //  respond to private messages - default `true`
-  announcerMode: Boolean // don't respond directly in channel - default `false` }
+  announcerMode: Boolean // don't respond directly in channel - default `false`
+  conversationMode: Boolean // always respond directly in channel - default `false` }
 ```

+NB: Can only do one of `announcerMode` and `conversationMode`.

 ## Installation